 Wherever practical, remove the caterpillars by hand, or prune out stems covered in the webbing and caterpillars and destroy.

-Spraying with an insecticide may prove useful in their control, but thorough spraying is needed to penetrate the webbing.
+Spraying with an insecticide such as BugClear Ultra Gun! may prove useful in their control - a thorough spraying is needed to penetrate the webbing.